Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-rmarkdown-latex.md

 ![pdf_plot](/images/tutorial_rmdtex/pdf_plot.png)

-Other images can also be included in this manner.
+Other images can also be included in these manners.

 #### *method 2: include R plots as R object*